This tasty tomato and eggplant polenta recipe will rock your world. It is creamy, beautiful and fun to eat!

 Also, I love to eat polenta with veggies plopped on it.
 I like it with gravy too, but I love the cleanness of the veggies in this recipe.

-On to the Tasty Tomato and Eggplant Polenta recipe
+How to make Tomato and Eggplant Polenta

 So, I start cooking the polenta first because it takes around 25 minutes.
 At first, I measure out some beef broth and water, pour them into a saucepan and bring it to a boil.
 Then I pour in some polenta and keep stirring the mixture every few minutes so it doesn’t stick.
 In any case, I cook the polenta for 25 minutes.

 While the polenta is cooking, I gather the eggplant and tomatoes.

 I wash and cut up the eggplant and heat up my wok.
 Then I add a few tablespoons of olive oil and once that heats up, I add the eggplant and cute heirloom tomatoes.
 I also salt the veggies, add some garlic paste and stand there as it cooks, alternatively stirring the polenta and eggplant.

 Finally, after 25 minutes, I add 2 ounces of goat cheese and stir it in the polenta until it melts.

 Eggplant is done